meng-du/NSplus/README.md

 # NeuroSynthPlus
-A NeuroSynth-based tool with more functions and GUI
+A NeuroSynth-based tool with additional functions and GUI